96Rick/learngit/readme.txt

 Creating a new repository is very quick and simple.
 Feature1 now is avaliable!

-new freature is working ...
+new feature is avaliable now !